AliciaGR5/Metagenomics_on_the_verge_of_a_nervous_breakdown/README.md

 It is perfect for SqueezeMeta (v1.6.2post3) SQM_project/results/bins folder.

-You will need a directory.txt (with the names of the directory) and a samples.txt (with the names of the samples or the names you want to put as a prefix in your new bins)
+You will need a directory.txt (with the names of the directory) and a samples.txt (with the names of the samples or the names you want to put as a prefix in your new bins).

 ===========================================================================